I-864 Affidavit of Support (2026): Income, Assets, Multipliers & Joint Sponsors

 8 $54,150 $67,687 $67,710 $84,637 $62,300 $77,875

 Larger household?
-Use the official calculator/table to confirm:
+Confirm using the official tables:

 Household size (why it matters)

-If you use the wrong household size, your case may be delayed or rejected.
+Household size is used to find the correct income threshold.
+If you use the wrong household size, your case can be delayed.

-Simple way to think about it:
+Simple way to think about it

 • Count the sponsor.